 WHEN IS THE DECISION MADE?

-I strive to make the decision to close by 5:30 a.m., or earlier, so that we can notify radio and TV stations, post the information to our web site, and send electronic notices to emergency announcement subscribers.
+I strive to make the decision to close by 5:30 a.m.
+School closing information is traditionally available on radio and TV stations, posted to our web site, and sent electronically to families of students enrolled in the district.
 Keep in mind that unusual weather conditions may force us to make the decision after this time.
-Stay tuned to the previously mentioned stations, as well as our web site and e-communications, for updates to the closings.
+Stay tuned to television and radio stations, as well as our web site and your various electronic communication sources for closing or delay announcements.

 I RECEIVE E-MAIL NOTICES BUT SOMETIMES THEY ARRIVE LATER IN THE DAY.
 WHY IS THAT?